CozyPlantlady/yarn-guardian/README.md

 I really love this project, and want to either keep going with it or redo it in the future.

 ### Testing with code validators

+#### Python -- PEP8

+PEP8 was used throughout development to keep the code nice and clean.
+Only problems that show up are in **setting.py** and are *line too long* warnings.
+I left these untouched.

+#### JavaScript

+The only JavaScript code that was used in this project is a snip taken from Bootstraps page.
+I count this as already validated and hence it's not tested further.

+#### CSS -- W3C CSS Validation Service

+CSS code checked and passed.

+#### HTML -- W3C Markup Validation Service

 ## DEPLOYMENT